 Our surgical group consists of products used to prevent surgical adhesions, and to treat ENT disorders.
-For the year ended December 31, 2011, sales of surgical products contributed 8% of our product revenue.
-Hyalobarrier is a clinically proven post-operative adhesion barrier for use in the abdomino-pelvic area.
+For the year ended December 31, 2012, sales of surgical products contributed 7% of our product revenue.
+Hyalobarrier is a clinically proven post-operative adhesion barrier for use in the abdominopelvic area.
 The product is currently commercialized in Europe, the Middle East and certain Asian countries through a distribution network, but is not approved in the U.S. INCERT, approved for sale in Europe, Turkey, and Malaysia, is a chemically modified, cross-linked HA product, for the prevention of spinal post-surgical adhesions.
 There are currently no plans at this time to distribute INCERT in the U.S. Anika co-owns issued U.S. patents covering the use of INCERT for adhesion prevention.
 See the section captioned "Patent and Proprietary Rights" for additional information.

 Anika S.r.l. also offers several products used in connection with the treatment of ENT disorders.
-The lead product are Merogel, a woven fleece nasal packing, and Merogel Injectable, a thick, viscous hydrogel composed of cross-linked hyaluronic acid--a biocompatible agent that creates a moist wound-healing environment.
-Anika S.r.l. is partnered with Medtronic for worldwide distribution.
+The lead products are Merogel, a woven fleece nasal packing, and Merogel Injectable, a thick, viscous hydrogel composed of cross-linked hyaluronic acid, a biocompatible agent that creates a moist wound-healing environment.
+Anika S.r.l. is partnered with Medtronic for worldwide distribution of these products.

-In 2011, Merogel Injectable was withdrawn from the market due to a labeling error on the product's packaging.
-We are working with Medtronic to resolve a dispute related thereto.
-Medtronic has informed us that if we are unable to resolve this dispute, they will make claims against us.
-As this labeling error relates to conduct that initially occurred prior to our acquisition of Anika S.r.l. from Fidia Farmaceutici S.p.A ("Fidia"), we have made claims against Fidia for indemnification for Anika's losses as well as any potential claims that may be brought by Medtronic.
-Fidia has informed us that it does not believe that it has liability for this matter, and has made claims against us for refusing to release the Anika shares that were put into escrow in connection with the original transaction.
+In 2011, Merogel Injectable was withdrawn from the market due to a labeling error, by the third-party contract manufacturer on the product's packaging, discovered by the Company.
+We settled the matter related to this dispute with Medtronic in August, 2012 and began shipping the product again in December 2012.
+As this labeling error relates to conduct that initially occurred prior to our acquisition of Anika S.r.l. from Fidia Farmaceutici S.p.A, we have made claims against Fidia for indemnification for Anika's losses related to this issue.
+Fidia has informed us that it does not believe that it has liability for this matter, and has made claims against us for refusing to release the Anika shares that were put into escrow in connection with the S.r.l. acquisition.
+We have begun an arbitration process in the London Court of International Arbitration.